 Blue, white and red clearly stand out in this candid shot by Fossil.
 Since the background has blue and white tones, you clearly feel the Christmas spirit.
 This was actually brilliant because those two tones allowed the red bag to stand out and become a focal point.

 Visuals are a key way to capture your audiences attention, but not all of it is photography-driven.
 What if you need to drive that extra mile and have compelling copy in your ads?
-Our recent collaboration with Adobe Spark and Twitter business is packed with tips and ad templates you can use for your advertising this holiday season.
-And if you are looking for Black Friday, Small Business Saturday or even Cyber Monday templates, be sure to check out our latest collaboration with Adobe Spark here.
+Our recent collaboration with Adobe Adobe Express (formerly Adobe Spark) and Twitter business is packed with tips and ad templates you can use for your advertising this holiday season.
+And if you are looking for Black Friday, Small Business Saturday or even Cyber Monday templates, be sure to check out our latest collaboration with Adobe Express here.

 Are there any other brands that you feel are successful with their holiday advertising?
 We’d love to know.